 We want to look at the global Apache server process and learn how Apache defines its global settings.

-In this part, there are some options that control how Apache works as a whole.
+At this point, there are some options that control how Apache works as a whole.

 Let’s see some of them that you may want to modify.